Bamboo: Attributions of character

 A cylindrical bamboo brush holder or holder of poems on scrolls, created by Zhang Xihuang in the 17th century, late Ming or early Qing Dynasty – in the calligraphy of Zhang's style, the poem Returning to My Farm in the Field by the fourth-century poet Tao Yuanming is incised on the holder.

 Photo of carved Chinese bamboo wall vase.
 1918.
 Brooklyn Museum Archives, Goodyear Archival Collection.

 Bamboo, one of the "Four Gentlemen" (bamboo, orchid, plum blossom and chrysanthemum), plays such an important role in traditional Chinese culture that it is even regarded as a behavior model of the gentleman.
 As bamboo has features such as uprightness, tenacity, and modesty, people endow bamboo with integrity, elegance, and plainness, though it is not physically strong.
 Countless poems praising bamboo written by ancient Chinese poets are actually metaphorically about people who exhibited these characteristics.
 An ancient poet, Bai Juyi (772–846), thought that to be a gentleman, a man does not need to be physically strong, but he must be mentally strong, upright, and perseverant.
 Just as a bamboo is hollow-hearted, he should open his heart to accept anything of benefit and never have arrogance or prejudice.

 Bamboo is not only a symbol of a gentleman, but also plays an important role in Buddhism, which was introduced into China in the first century.
-As canons of Buddhism forbids cruelty to animals, flesh and egg were not allowed in the diet.
+As canons of Buddhism forbid cruelty to animals, flesh and egg were not allowed in the diet.
 The tender bamboo shoot (sǔn 筍 in Chinese) thus became a nutritious alternative.
 Preparation methods developed over thousands of years have come to be incorporated into Asian cuisines, especially for monks.
 A Buddhist monk, Zan Ning, wrote a manual of the bamboo shoot called Sǔn Pǔ (筍譜) offering descriptions and recipes for many kinds of bamboo shoots.
-Bamboo shoot has always been a traditional dish on the Chinese dinner table, especially in southern China.
+Bamboo shoots have traditionally been a dish on the Chinese dinner table, especially in southern China.

 In ancient times, those who could afford a big house with a yard would plant bamboo in their garden.